skydoves/Balloon/README.md

 Balloon supports both Kotlin and Java projects, so you can reference it by your language.

 ### Create Balloon with Kotlin
-We can create an instace of the Balloon with the `Balloon.Builder` class.
+We can create an instance of the Balloon with the `Balloon.Builder` class.

 ```kotlin
 val balloon = Balloon.Builder(context)